Signedue/signedue.github.io/income.md

 The gap in disposable income has **widened significantly** over the 17 years.
 Despite minor fluctuations, men’s disposable income has consistently outpaced women’s, highlighting growing income inequality in Copenhagen.

+## 🧠 Final Reflection
+This deep dive into income trends across Denmark paints a picture of a nation where economic growth is visible, but not evenly shared.

+💰 **Income is rising overall** — particularly in wealthier urban regions like Copenhagen.
+👨‍👩‍👧‍👦 **Men continue to earn more than women**, with significant disparities still visible in many regions.
+📈 **Regions like Billund have seen rapid growth** in income, while others, like Langeland and Lolland, remain economically stagnant.
+🌍 **Geography and gender play a significant role** in shaping who benefits from economic progress and who gets left behind.

+As Denmark looks to the future, these trends will influence opportunities, inequalities, and social mobility for generations to come.

+If Denmark wants to foster a more equitable future, it must not only focus on economic growth but also address the **gender and regional income gaps**, ensuring that prosperity is shared more evenly across its population.